jcleveley-zz/EntityMapper/README.md

 To map the array to PHP objects you need to provide a map describing how the data should be transformed,

+## Features

+* Leaves your objects alone - no base clases etc
+* Can hydrate nested objects and arrays

+## Example

 ```php
 <?php